postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 For example, assume you already provide your own security for open-source software, and you want to run collections from a script.
 Also assume you want visibility into any software you build into your CI/CD pipeline.
 Newman would be a good fit for this use case because Newman's repository is public and Newman is not signed or secured by Postman.

 Alternatively, assume you don't already support or secure any open-source software, and you want any software you use to be signed and secured by its developer.
-Postman CLI would be a good fit for this use case because Postman CLI is signed and secured by Postman, and supports running tests in APIs.
+Postman CLI would be a good fit for this use case because Postman CLI is signed and secured by Postman.